Where is Willows Activity Farm?

 If it rains or its cold, there are a few indoor areas.
 A JCB area where you can ride on pedal powered JCBs in a big area with ramps and tunnels, a little village with a row of shop fronts and an indoor soft play area.
 The day we visited it was a lovely sunny day, so we stayed outside.
 I did pop my head into the JCB area and it was so hot in there we didn’t last long.
 I did hear the soft play was cooler, but we didn’t go in.

 All in all, we had a lovely day at the farm and would certainly recommend it to anyone wanting a wonderful family day out with a young family.
-Willows have thought about what works well and how to make the day as stress free as possible and it shows.
+Willows have thought about what works well and how to make the day as stress-free as possible and it shows.
 Thanks for a great day.

-Here’s a few more photos from their day out to Willows
+Here are a few more photos from their day out to Willows

 Willows Activity Farm Herts | Things to See and Do | Day Out Review